VINS Intern Position

 802.359.5000 x212

-VINS Education Interns deliver live raptor and Vermont natural history programs.
+VINS Education Interns deliver live animal and natural history programs at the VINS Nature Center.

 JOB LOCATION: VINS Nature Center, 149 Natures Way, Quechee, Vermont